 - Exercise professional judgement and maintain professional skepticism throughout the audit. - Identify and assess the risks of material noncompliance, whether due to fraud or error, and design and perform audit procedures responsive to those risks.
-Such procedures include examining, on a test basis, evidence regarding Housing Authority of the City of Lake Charles's compliance with the compliance requirements referred to above and performing such other procedures as I consider necessary in the circumstances. - Obtain an understanding of Housing Authority of the City of Lake Charles's internal control over compliance relevant to the audit in order to design audit procedures that are appropriate with the Uniform Guidance, but not for the purpose of expressing an opinion on the effectiveness of Housing Authority of the City of Lake Charles's internal control over compliance.
+Such procedures include examining, on a test basis, evidence regarding Housing Authority of the City of Lake Charles's compliance with the compliance requirements referred to above and performing such other procedures as I consider necessary in the circumstances. - Obtain an understanding of Housing Authority of the City of Lake Charles's internal control over compliance relevant to the audit so that audit procedures can be designed that are appropriate within the Uniform Guidance, but not for the purpose of expressing an opinion on the effectiveness of Housing Authority of the City of Lake Charles's internal control over compliance.
 Accordingly, no such opinion is expressed.